Return to Church Worship

 St Stephen’s is closed for public worship during the lockdown period.

 The church is open for private prayer between 10 and 11am each Sunday

 Our latest online service is below:

 -Please sit where you are told, social distancing is carefully worked out

--Sanitise before and after the service
+-Sanitise before and after

 -We require your contact details for Track & Trace

 -At the end of the service leave when told